skgadi/SKGadi.com/content/projects/a-star-for-puzzle-8.md

 date = "2008-08-01T00:00:00+05:30"
 GSKRole = "Programmer"
 GSKTeamSize = "1"
-GSKKeySkills = "Artificial intelligence algorithm, MATLAB" description = "This is a MATLAB program to introduce the A* algorithm by solving the puzzle-8."
+GSKKeySkills = ["Artificial intelligence algorithm", "MATLAB"] description = "This is a MATLAB program to introduce the A* algorithm by solving the puzzle-8."

 [[ExtraDetails]]